Techtronic Industries

-Techtronic Industries Company Limited (TTI Group or TTI) is a Hong Kong-based, multinational company that designs, produces, and markets power tools; outdoor power equipment; hand tools, and floor care appliances.
+Techtronic Industries Company Limited (TTI Group or TTI) is a Hong Kong–based multinational company that designs, produces, and markets power tools, outdoor power equipment, hand tools, and floor care appliances.
 It pioneered cordless power tools powered by lithium-ion rechargeable batteries.

-TTI manufactures in China, Vietnam, the U.S., Mexico and Europe, and in 2021, had annual sales of US$13.2 billion.
+TTI's products are manufactured in China, Vietnam, the United States, Mexico, and Europe, and in 2024, had annual sales of US$14.6 billion.

 History

 In 1985, TTI was founded by Horst Julius Pudwill and Roy Chi Ping Chung as an original equipment manufacturer for overseas brands.
 In 1987, it began to produce Craftsman cordless power tools for Sears followed by cordless, handheld vacuum cleaners for Bissell.